sillycowvalley/Hopper/Source/Projects/6502SBC/Applets/C/Docs/CProject.md

 int fwrite(void* ptr, int size, int n, FILE* fp); // Maps to SysCall.FWrite
 ```

 **Note**: Only one file can be open at a time in the Hopper BIOS file system.
+This means file operations must be carefully sequenced - you cannot have both a source and destination file open simultaneously.
+File copying requires reading the entire source into memory first, then writing to the destination.

 ## Runtime Architecture